 Congress stripped wolves in the eastern third of Oregon of their federal Endangered Species Act protections.
 All wolves in the state remain protected under the state’s Endangered Species Act.
 The Oregon Fish and Wildlife Commission approved a wolf-management plan in 2005.

 State wildlife officials in the fall of 2011 ordered the killing of two members of the Imnaha pack, including the alpha male.
 The Center and allies went to court and secured a temporary stay on the killing.
 For nearly two years no wolves could be killed for wolf–livestock conflicts, and the state wildlife agency and ranchers relied solely on nonlethal, conflict-prevention measures.
 During that time, the wolf population nearly doubled and wolf–livestock conflicts declined.
 As a result of our lawsuit, wolves have stronger protections in Oregon.

 For the first time in more than 85 years, a gray wolf was documented in California in December 2011.
 The 2 ½-year-old male, known as OR-7 or Journey, traveled more than 700 miles from the northeastern corner of Oregon and crossed into California’s Siskiyou County.
 After nearly 15 months exploring seven different Northern California counties, Journey traveled back into Oregon in March of this year.
 Since leaving his Oregon birthpack, the Imnaha pack, he has traveled more than 4,000 miles.
-In February of 2012, the Center and allies filed a petition to protect wolves in California under its state Endangered Species Act, and the state will soon be making a final decision on that protection.
-The state wildlife agency is currently developing a wolf management plan.
+In February 2012 the Center and allies filed a petition to protect wolves in California under its state Endangered Species Act, and the state will soon be making a final decision on that protection.
+The state wildlife agency is currently developing a wolf-management plan.